meilisearch/documentation/learn/cookbooks/railway.md

 which in this case will generate a 32-character long string.

 ::: warning
 Setting a _Master Key_ is optional, but without it your server will accept unidentified requests, which can affect your usage quota on a server.
-If you need some protection in your production, it is **strongly recommended** having one.
+If you need some protection in your production, it is **strongly recommended** to set a _master key_.
 :::

 ### Test Meilisearch